Irrational-Encoding-Wizardry/guide.encode.moe/src/typesetting/masking/image-processing.md

-# Masking using AI and PS
+# Image Processing in PS

 ## Procedure